campbelljc/weizorsgrimoire/README.md

 ### How to build
 * Create config.py and define DBHOST, DBUSER, DBPASSWORD and DBNAME.
+* Edit items.py lines 10-13 (follow the comments).
 * python3 items.py

 Site will be created within 'html' directory.
+Builds will go faster after the first time when the items cache is created.